emacsway/emacsway.github.io/_sources/en/django-framework.txt

 Django has a successful `View <https://docs.djangoproject.com/en/1.11/topics/http/views/>`__, which is a kind of the pattern `Page Controller`_, fairly successful forms and template (if you use `django.template.loaders.cached.Loader <https://docs.djangoproject.com/en/1.11/ref/templates/api/#django.template.loaders.cached.Loader>`_).

-Despite all the shortcomings of Django ORM, its query building interface is well suited for the REST API.
+Despite all the shortcomings of Django Models, its query building interface is well suited for the REST API.

 Django has a huge community with a huge number of ready-made applications.
 It is very easy to find developers (and outsourcing companies) for Django and Django REST framework.